-This document proposes the adoption of a new airworthiness directive (AD) that is applicable to certain Aerospatiale Model ATR42-200, -300, -320, -500 series airplanes, and Model ATR72 series airplanes.
-This proposal would require replacement of a certain Automatic Takeoff Power Control System (ATPCS) test selector switch with a different test selector switch.
-This action is necessary to prevent shorting of a contact in the ATPCS test selector switch due to abnormal wear of contact surfaces, which could result in dual engine power drop with associated loss of both alternating current wild and main hydraulic power during ground maneuvers, and consequent reduced controllability of the airplane and increased flight crew workload.
+This amendment adopts a new airworthiness directive (AD), applicable to certain Aerospatiale Model ATR42-200, -300, -320, and -500 series airplanes; and Model ATR72 series airplanes; that requires replacement of a certain Automatic Takeoff Power Control System (ATPCS) test selector switch with a different test selector switch.
+This action is necessary to prevent shorting of a contact in the ATPCS test selector switch due to abnormal wear of contact surfaces, which could result in dual engine power drop with associated loss of both alternating current wild and main hydraulic power during ground maneuvers, and consequent reduced controllability of the airplane and increased flightcrew workload.
 This action is intended to address the identified unsafe condition.

 FOR FURTHER INFORMATION CONTACT:

-The FAA estimates that 133 airplanes of U.S. registry would be affected by this proposed AD, that it would take approximately 4 work hours per airplane to accomplish the proposed replacement, and that the average labor rate is $60 per work hour.
-Required parts would cost approximately $536 per airplane.
-Based on these figures, the cost impact of the proposed AD on U.S. operators is estimated to be $103,208, or $776 per airplane.
+The FAA estimates that 133 airplanes of U.S. registry will be affected by this AD, that it will take approximately 4 work hours per airplane to accomplish the required replacement, and that the average labor rate is $65 per work hour.
+Required parts will cost approximately $536 per airplane.
+Based on these figures, the cost impact of the AD on U.S. operators is estimated to be $105,868, or $796 per airplane.